 - Remove your computer and plastic bag of liquids and put it in a bin – it can be the same bin.

-- Place your purse, hat, scarf and jacket in a bin.
-You may have to put a sweater in the bin as well so dress appropriately.
+- Place your purse, hat, scarf, and jacket in a bin.
+You may have to put a sweater or jacket in a bin as well so plan what you wear.

 - Stand in line in front of the metal detector and wait to be waved through.

 - Pick up your things at the other end.
-And make sure you have everything before you leave the area.
+Make sure you have everything before you leave the area.